ethanl21/RetroRatings/README.md

 RetroRatings is deployed via Firebase Hosting.
 It can be accessed at [retroratings.web.app](https://retroratings.web.app).

 To deploy your own instance of RetroRatings, clone this repository and replace the Firebase config data located in `src/config/firebase.ts`.
-Running RetroRatings requires Firebase Authentication, Firestore Database, and Firebase Cloud Storage to be correctly configured:
+Running RetroRatings requires Firebase Authentication, Firestore Database, Firebase Cloud Storage, and App Check to be correctly configured:

 - Firebase Authentication
   - The `Email/Password`, `Google`, and `GitHub` providers should be enabled.